daneb/blog/_sermons/romans-eight.md

 - We have no idea, and we can't even correlate the two things.
 - I thought to myself when preparing, perhaps I can create an analogy, some comparison to highlight how unworthy a comparison it is, something like an ant to our God, but then I remebered the verse.
+- He doesn't just say you can't compare it, but emphasizes that it's not even worthy, worthwhile, comparing.
 - Our trials, the sufferings of this present time, are not even worth comparing, or bothering to compare.
 - They are dwarfed by all that shalt be revealed!!!

-##### (b) Climate Change (vs. 22)
+##### (b) Climate Change (vs. 22) (weather changes, doomed anyway, second law, problem is sin)
-- Perhaps he turns, but what of the world?
+> But Paul, what of the world?
 There are earthquakes, weather changing, more and more temperature imbalances.
-- What now, are we doomed?
+> What now, are we doomed?

 - If we read verse 19-22, we see way back in AD 55-57 we see all of creation groaning (earth, animals).

+> Rom 8:21  Because the creature itself also shall be delivered from the bondage of corruption into the glorious liberty of the children of God.
 > Rom 8:22  For we know that the whole creation groaneth and travaileth in pain together until now.

 - Second Law of Thermodynamics, that all things tend to chaos.
 - Friends, if you think Climate Change is a threat, what does it matter if we have a beautiful world, but a corrupt immoral society.
 - The problem with Climate Change is not our use of resources, but sin.

-##### (c) The Hope we have (vs. 23)
+##### (c) The Hope we have (vs. 23) (expected, new heaven & earth, elon, fear)
 - Paul pushes on, yes the world and creation is experiencing suffering, and us, but that is to be expected.
 - But far more then expected, there is too come at the end of the ages, a new heaven and a new earth that will be created.
 - And us, who are suffering in the present, will receive new bodies.
 - This is our hope in the midst of trials.

 > Rom 8:23  And not only they, but ourselves also, which have the firstfruits of the Spirit, even we ourselves groan within ourselves, waiting for the adoption, to wit, the redemption of our body.

 > Rom 8:24  For we are saved by hope:

 - Elon pushes to build rockets to take us to another planet, and praise be to God for his boldness.
 - But his fear is not my fear, God's laid out His plan and it's in this book.
 - We are saved by hope!
+(Jesus is coming back soon)

 ##### (d) The Intercession (vs. 26)
-- Perhaps now our reader goes, "Paul, I feel so overwhelmed, what do I pray for, what do I speak to God about?"
+- Perhaps now our reader goes,
+> "Paul, I feel so overwhelmed, what do I pray for, what do I speak to God about?"
 - Well God's got that too for those in the Spirit.
 > Rom 8:26  Likewise the Spirit also helpeth our infirmities: for we know not what we should pray for as we ought: but the Spirit itself maketh intercession for us with groanings which cannot be uttered.

 - Not only does Christ intercess on your behalf, but the Holy Spirit intercesses on our behalf with God, to share with Him, what we can't, when we broken, when words fail us, and we're overcome.
 - What a blessing it is to walk in the Spirit!